kitttrain/kitttrain/README.md

 - ⚡ Fun fact: ...
 -->

-    ## Be courteous to all, but intimate with few, and let those few be well tried before you give them your confidence. - George Washington
+    ## You don't choose your family.
+They are God's gift to you, as you are to them. - Desmond Tutu